-- May lead to failure to obtain adequate sex education.
+- May lead to failure in obtaining adequate sex education.

 - People often end their abstinence without adequate knowledge and preparation to protect themselves against pregnancy and STIs.8 On a similar note, abstinence-only sex education tends to not be very effective.
-To learn more about why abstinence-only sex education programs do not work, visit our article “The Issue With Abstinence-Only Programs.”
+To learn more about why abstinence-only sex education programs have been shown to not be effective, visit our article “The Issue With Abstinence-Only Programs.”

 Talking to Your Partner About Practicing Abstinence

 When entering a committed relationship, it is common for most people to desire some sort of physical bond or sexual intimacy with their partner.
 Although it is generally accepted that many couples choose to engage in sexual play with one another, there are still many people who want to practice abstinence while in a committed relationship.

 Regardless of the motives for choosing abstinence (some of which were discussed in the “Reasons For Choosing Abstinence Section”), it is normal to feel shy or nervous about bringing up the topic of abstinence with a partner.
 These feelings can be further escalated when one does not know how their partner feels about the topic.
 Even though it is valid to feel nervous about addressing this topic, practicing effective communication by discussing your concerns or desires with your partner can be very beneficial.
 Below are several tips to consider when talking to a partner about abstinence.